isaureCdB/ProtNAff/README.md

   - Sequence.

 * Per nucleotide:
-  - All H-bonds made with the protein, with for each H-bond (i) the amino-acid type and atom, (ii) the nucleotide sub-part, (iii) the H-bond distance, and (iv) the fact that 3DNA would consider the H-bond donor or acceptor as "questionable"
+  - All H-bonds made with the protein, with for each H-bond (i) the amino-acid type and atom, (ii) the nucleotide sub-part (phosphate group/sugar/base), (iii) the H-bond distance, and (iv) the fact that 3DNA would consider the H-bond donor or acceptor as "questionable"
   - All H-bonds made with another nucleic acid, with (i) the position of the other nucleotide in the sequence (n-2, n-1, n+1, n+2 or other), (ii) the nucleotide sub-part, (iii) the H-bond distance, and (iv) the fact that 3DNA would consider the H-bond donor or acceptor as "questionable" according to DSSR;
-  - Total number of H-bonds with protein for each sub-part, with a 0.5 weighting when questionable;
+  - Total number of H-bonds with protein for each sub-part (phosphate group/sugar/base), with a 0.5 weighting for questionable H-bonds according to x3DNA;
   - Base-pairing types it is involved in;
   - Initial name of the residue in the PDB file (if canonized residue);
   - Minimal distance of each sub-part to the protein and to cofactors, if < 5 \AA;